The Civil Rights Movement: Grassroots Perspectives @ Duke University

 The institute was held online from July 6-23, 2021 (3 weeks).

-This NEH summer institute was designed by a collaborative team of scholars, veterans, and educators from Duke, the SNCC Legacy Project, Tougaloo College, and Teaching for Change.
+This NEH summer institute was designed by a collaborative team of scholars, veterans, and educators from Duke, the SNCC Legacy Project, and Teaching for Change.

-Three key narratives will serve as the focus of this institute.
+The following narratives will serve as the focus of the institute.

-2) The tradition of protest grew out of a long history of activism in the black community.
+4) The tradition of protest grew out of a long history of activism and resistance in the Black community.

 Times: 11:00am ET to 1:30pm ET and 2:30pm ET to 6:30pm ET (Monday to Friday)

 Application deadline: March 1, 2021 by 11:59 pm ET